 |---|---|---|

-| “A king is better for tall sleepers.” | You pay for width when your actual problem is legroom. | Standard queen and standard king are both 80 inches long.
-If height is the issue, compare with a California king instead. |
+| “A king is better for tall sleepers.” | You pay for width when the real problem is legroom. | Standard queen and standard king are both 80 inches long.
+If height is the issue, compare them with a California king instead. |

-| “Every couple needs a king.” | You may sacrifice usable room without fixing sleep. | The right choice depends on how much personal space, movement control, and floor space you need. |
+| “Every couple needs a king.” | You may lose usable room without fixing the sleep problem. | The right choice depends on how much personal space, movement control, and floor space you need. |

-| “If sleep is poor, size is the only fix.” | You ignore snoring, overheating, firmness mismatch, or schedule differences. | Bed size helps crowding, but it does not solve every sleep disruption. |
+| “If sleep is poor, size is the only fix.” | You overlook snoring, overheating, firmness mismatch, or schedule differences. | Bed size can ease crowding, but it does not solve every sleep disruption. |

-| “If the mattress fits, the room works.” | You end up with a room that feels blocked or awkward. | You need to think about walking space, nightstands, drawers, and door swing, not just mattress dimensions. |
+| “If the mattress fits, the room works.” | You end up with a room that feels blocked or awkward. | Think about walking space, nightstands, drawers, and door swing, not just mattress dimensions. |

-| “Hot sleepers just need cooler sheets.” | You overlook the larger sleep environment. | Temperature regulation is part of sleep physiology, so heat around the body and sleep surface both matter. |
+| “Hot sleepers just need cooler sheets.” | You overlook the rest of the sleep environment. | Sheets can help, but shared body heat, bedding, and room temperature still matter. |

 Queen vs King Dimensions and Personal Space